 A Reed College monthly payment option, administered by Tuition Management Systems, offers a flexible alternative to semester payments to the college.
 Participants make 10 equal monthly payments, beginning July 15, for the academic year.
 (A five-month payment option also is available for one-semester participation.)
 Please call TMS at 800-722-4867 or visit www.reed.afford.com for information about this program.
 Students also can use TMS to make payments using a credit card or with a direct deduction from a checking or savings account.
 A 2.99% convenience fee is charged for using a credit card, but there is no fee for a direct deduction.

-The MALS program sponsors a small scholarship each year to help defray tuition costs for a few students.
+The MALS program sponsors a small scholarship each year to help defray tuition costs for two or three students.
 Recipients are chosen by the Committee on Graduate Studies based on an application process that takes into account primarily financial need (as calculated from the FAFSA form), but also academic and personal merit.
 Generally, the committee will call for scholarship applications in the spring and make a final decision on awards no later than fall of the new academic year.